Expiration, exercise, and assignment | Robinhood

 Exercise

 If your option is in-the-money, Robinhood will typically exercise it for you at expiration automatically.
-However, you can also exercise your options contract early in the app:
+However, you can also exercise your options contract early.

 1. Navigate to the options position detail screen